intranautic/qcc/README.md

 # Quick C Compiler

-Qcc is a retargetable, optimizing and self-hosting C compiler for the ISO C99 standard.
+The Quick C Compiler (qcc) is a retargetable, optimizing and self-hosting C compiler for the ISO C99 standard written from scratch.